Land and Semiaquatic Carnivores, Ungulates and Bats

 Land and Semiaquatic Notes

 The smooth-coated otter is ‘Red List 2020-2’ assessed as ‘Vulnerable’ while the red fox assessed as ‘Least Concern’.

 Red Foxes are a common resident in most of the Northern Hemisphere and introduced into Australia.
 They occupy a wide range of habitats, including urban environments.

-Smooth-coated otter distribution is Indian and SE Asia.
+Smooth-coated Otter distribution is Indian and SE Asia.
 I photographed these in Singapore.
-Thought to be extinct in Singapore during the ’60s and ’70s they’ve made a comeback with initial sightings at Sungei Buloh Wetlands Reserve during the ‘90s.
+Thought to be extinct in Singapore during the ’60s and ’70s they’ve made a comeback with Sungei Buloh Wetlands Reserve’s initial sightings during the ‘90s.
 In recent years they have expanded out from Sungei Buloh adapting to Singapore’s urban environment now with around ten families present in parks and gardens across the island.
 I have identified the species as a Smooth-coated Otter; however, there is evidence that in Singapore the population is a rare hybrid between Lutrogale perspicillata and Oriental Small-clawed Otter Aonyx cinereaI.

 Even-towed Ungulate Notes